 October 19-27, 2019

 Can’t get enough of local artwork and artisan crafts?
 Then you won’t want to miss a chance to explore the latest and greatest productions by the region’s most talented woodworkers.

 Marvel at beautiful, intricately carved pieces, both decorative and functional, at this free event.
 Visitors may want to pop into the Honolulu Museum of Art itself, too.

 Getting In: Admission to the Hawaii Woodshow is free.
-If you’re interested in visiting the Museum’s main branch, Honolulu Museum of Art tickets are included with the Go Oahu® Card.
+If you’re interested in visiting the Museum’s main branch, the Honolulu Museum of Art tickets are included with the Go Oahu® pass.

 Royal Hawaiian Band

 Enjoy traditional Hawaiian music with a modern twist, as performed by the only band in the U.S. with royal roots.

 Originally formed at the behest of King Kamehameha III, the Royal Hawaiian Band is dedicated to preserving historic and contemporary Hawaiian musical culture.
 Enjoy performances at the beautiful Iolani Palace.